ICIJ/datashare-extension-neo4j/plugins/neo4j-graph-widget/README.md

 # datashare-plugin-neo4j-graph-widget

-A Datashare plugin to dump a neo4j graph
+A Datashare plugin to interact with the neo4j graph